-- (a) Furlough Bank.
-There shall be no cash value provided for any furlough hours since the start of the furlough program in 2009 and all furlough bank hours shall be used in accordance with 10.4 (b) below. - (b) Use of Furlough Hours.
+- (c) Furlough Bank.
+On or after the first pay period in July of 2012 and July of 2013, sixty two (62) furlough hours per fiscal will be placed in a furlough bank.
+There shall be no cash value provided for any furlough hours since the start of the furlough program in 2009 and all furlough bank hours shall be used in accordance with 10.4 d below. - (d) Use of Furlough Hours.
 All furlough leave shall be scheduled in advance with the employee's supervisor.
-All Furlough must be scheduled and used prior to the date of separation in accordance towith the City's leave policies.
+All Furlough must be scheduled and used prior to the date of separation in accordance to City's leave policies.